dreadwrr/Recentchanges/README.md

 find file or files by extension and also compress to a .zip/.rar archive by time<br>
 A new feature Find new files fast with a  drive index that is stored in a .gpg cache file loaded into memory.<br><br>
-Scan the system index independtly with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.  <br><br>
+Scan the system index independently with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.  <br><br>

 Commands: <br>